hacefresko/EvilPortal/README.md

 EvilPortal is a script to perform phishing attacks through captive portals.

-It can perform various techniques such as Evil Twin or Karma attack, to prompt captive portals among users connected to the acces point.
+It can perform various techniques, such as Evil Twin or Karma, to prompt captive portals among users who connect to the access point.

 It has been tested in Kali (run.sh) and Raspbian (raspberry_run.sh)